jerdog/pptkaraoke-unsplash/README.md

   </div>
 ```
 - `netlify/functions/unsplash.js` - the Unsplash API Netlify Function that is used to pull images from Unsplash.
 You will need to edit this file to include your Unsplash API key.
+- `netlify/functions/randomTalkTitle.js` - random talk title pulled from the `netlify/functions/talkTitles.json` file.
+Edit the `talkTitles.json` file with your own talk titles.
 - `netlify.toml` - the Netlify configuration file.
 By default, this is the bare minimum needed to build the project on Netlify.